What is eLearning?

 - Pre-made (or institution created) playlists

 - Or create playlists of your own

 - Personalized recommendations to explore the most in-demand skills based on their experience

 - Helpful resources like quizzes, exercise files and coding practice windows to reinforce learning

 - Receive a certificate of completion that you can share electronically or post on your LinkedIn profile

-- Assistance with initial registration – you require an active AlgomaU account to have access
+- Registration – you require an active AlgomaU account to have access

-- Technical questions or trouble after you successfully login
+- Technical issues or trouble after you successfully login

 - Site Navigation